Go To Previous Page

 Educational Qualifications:

-A minimum of a master's degree in plant pathology, forestry, or a related field is typically required.
-Strong research skills and a deep understanding of plant diseases are crucial for success in this field.
+• A master’s degree in plant pathology, forestry, or a related field is usually required.

 Salary: